 The Fast Read instruction is also supported in QPI mode.
 When QPI mode is enabled, the number of dummy clocks is configured by the "Set Read Parameters (C0h)" instruction to accommodate a wide range of applications with different needs for either maximum Fast Read frequency or minimum data access latency.
-Depending on the Read Parameter Bits P[6:4] setting, the number of dummy clocks can be configured as either 6, 8, 10, 12 or 16.
+Depending on the Read Parameter Bits P[6:4] setting, the number of dummy clocks can be configured as either 6, 8, 10, 12, 14, 16.
 The default number of dummy clocks upon power up or after a Reset instruction is 6.

 Figure 16b.
-Fast Read Instruction (QPI Mode)
+Fast Read Instruction (QPI Mode) "Set Read Parameters" instruction (C0h) can set the number of dummy clocks.